-You donned your helmet and headlamp, and then went into the caves for a two-hour visit that involved hanging out in the hugeentry chamber of the cave to get our eyes used to the darkness, and then much climbing and shimmying through narrow crevices, the whole puncuated by historical and geological explanations by our amazing guide Estela.
+You donned your helmet and headlamp, and then went into the caves for a two-hour visit that involved hanging out in the hugeentry chamber of the cave to

 A virgin caver, I thought it was cool, though some Europeans complained it was a let-down compared to the caves they've got back home.